 It is a coursework program available to graduate engineers, qualified working professionals or internationally trained engineers on a full or part-time basis.
-The unique feature of the GDD is the mandatory three (3) course programming component that integrates a cooperative educational term.
+The unique feature of the GDD is the mandatory three (3) course programming component that integrates an optional cooperative educational term.

 The three (3) course sequence is designed to move your design thinking ability from conventional rule-based levels to strategic expertise levels using novel, systematic and progressive teaching, learning and assessment methods.
 The Design Methods course introduces you to the latest design theory, methods, principles and techniques and culminates with a design project.
 This is followed by studio and tutorial-based design project course that emphasizes situation-based expertise building, followed by the final course that is designed to facilitate your development as a strategic designer.
 This final course puts you on path for your continued development as an expert practicing designer.

-Learning to discover, formalize and communicate a valid opportunity and to structure and co-evolve problem and solution spaces is a key educational objective of this course.
+Learning to discover, identify, construct, represent and communicate a meaningful opportunity and to structure and co-evolve problem and solution spaces is a key educational objective of this course.

 Design is a creative discipline and we focus on the several important forms that it may take, such as:

-- A process of complex problem solving, in devising means to change existing situations into preferred ones,
+- A process of complex problem finding, constructing and solving, in devising means to change existing situations into preferred ones,

 - The creation of artifacts, systems and processes and their embedding in our natural, virtual, psychological, economic and social environments